epicdragon44/g511/DOCS.md

 ## Interact with the Bot

-Assuming you've [started the project](#start-the-project), you can interact with the bot on Telegram `@bocaml-beta-1`.
+Assuming you've [started the project](#start-the-project), you can interact with the bot on [Telegram](https://t.me/BocamlBot) `@BocamlBot`.
 Just send it messages!
 For instance, try sending "/health_check", and it should respond with "Hi there!".

-If you want to more directly interact with the server functions, you can use whatever HTTP client you want.
-For instance, you can use Postman for a GUI interface; or cURL if you prefer the command line.
+(If you want to bypass Telegram and directly interact with the server functions, you can use whatever HTTP client you want.
+For instance, you can use Postman for a GUI interface; or cURL if you prefer the command line.)

 ---